From Orlando to Clearwater: 5 Best Ways to Get There

 5. From Orlando to Clearwater by Plane

 Don't let this title deceive you - there are no flights from Orlando to Clearwater.
 The closest you'll get by plane is Tampa.
-That said, flying can get you almost to Clearwater, but be warned, it is not a direct route and will take a while.
+That said, flying can get you almost to Clearwater, but be warned, it is not a direct route and will take a while, not to mention the fact that it will cost you a pretty penny in the process.